 Although these coins have the same diameter as classic silver dollars of 38.1 millimeters, they weigh a little less than their traditional counterparts.
 The 40% Eisenhower Silver dollars weigh 24.592 grams, consisting of outer layers of .800 silver and .200 copper that are bonded to an inner core of .209 silver and .791 copper.

-The clad coins weigh 22.68 grams, which is made of outer layers of .750 copper and .250 nickel bonded to an inner core of pure copper.
+The Clad Eisenhower Dollar coins weigh 22.68 grams, which is made of outer layers of .750 copper and .250 nickel bonded to an inner core of pure copper.

-The 40 percent silver versions of these coins have a net silver weight of .3161 oz of pure silver.
+The 40 percent silver versions of the Eisenhower Dollar has a net silver weight of .3161 oz of pure silver.

-The clad versions do not contain silver (see above for composition) and are notably the only large U.S. dollars whose business strikes do not contain any silver.
+Clad Eisenhower dollars do not contain silver and are notably the only large U.S. dollars whose business strikes do not contain any silver.
 Such Eisenhower dolalrs contain a .750 copper and .250 nickel alloy.